 Responsibility for submitting reports to the SHPO rests with a project's lead agency or its designee.
-All reports submitted to the SHPO for review should be printed on 8.5" x 11" paper, however, foldout maps are permissible.

 One (1) copy of a draft report (two [2] if standing structures are documented) is/are to be submitted for review and must be marked "DRAFT."
 Draft reports, along with an agency cover letter requesting comment or appropriate Project Review Form, should be forwarded to the SHPO at: